BMW M8 Competition Vs Shelby GT500 Vs Polestar 1: Modern Muscle Melee

 The BMW M8 Competition showed up to this little soiree with all the trappings of wretched excess, courtesy of a BMW Individual Java Green paint job with carbon-fiber exterior accents and gorgeous 20-inch star-spoke wheels.
 Throughout our mostly rural drive route, the M8 drew more curious onlookers than the all-American Mustang, due partly to its deep and lustrous paint and partly to the throaty whack of its twin-turbocharged 4.4-liter V8.
 Of course, with an as-tested price of $175,745 (the most expensive in this bunch by 20 grand), the BMW had damn well better draw a crowd.

 Luckily, it has the goods to back up the bold details.
-The brutish engine produces 617 horsepower and 553 pound-feet, its turbos serving up thrust with barely any lag, though it still can’t compete with the instant response of either the Shelby’s supercharger or the Polestar’s electric motors.
+The brutish engine produces 617 horsepower and 553 pound-feet of torque, its turbos serving up thrust with barely any lag, though it still can’t compete with the instant response of either the Shelby’s supercharger or the Polestar’s electric motors.
 A conventional torque-converter eight-speed automatic is an odd choice on paper, but in the real world, the gearbox fires off shifts that are somehow both smooth and lightning-quick.
 The M8 Comp does have an M-specific all-wheel-drive system, but hoonery is still possible thanks to a rear-drive mode that’s tailor-made for old-school burnouts.

 An adaptive suspension comes standard, and it gives the M8 the best ride of the bunch.
 In their most comfortable setting, the dampers absorb bumps like a jumbo jet smothers turbulence – indeed, for as fast as the M8 is, it might as well be a roadgoing Boeing 747.
 And like the Queen of the Skies, the BMW gets a spacious, impeccably finished interior, its dashboard and door panels draped in two-tone leather and trimmed with carbon fiber.
 Meanwhile, the seats boast exceptionally soft Merino hides, distinctive Midrand Beige accents, and small Alcantara inserts.
 Wireless charging, Bowers and Wilkins audio, and an excellent driver-assistance suite complete the package.